InfiniteMilesSamuel/RescuingTheUniverse/README.md

 ### Vision

-Our HQ is a beacon of hope and collaboration, symbolizing the unity and collective effort of humanity to prioritize health, happiness, and resilience for all.
+Our Hub of Universal Wellbeing is a beacon of hope and collaboration, symbolizing the unity and collective effort of humanity to prioritize health, happiness, and resilience for all.
 It’s not just a building, but a living, breathing fractal of innovation, empathy, and progress.

 ### Goals